Plural Labs

 Influence:

-1. (noun) The act of a headmate's presence passively affecting, or influencing, another headmate's thoughts, feelings or actions.
+1. (noun) The effect of one headmate’s presence on another’s thoughts, feelings or actions.

-2. (verb) To passively or actively affect a headmate from inside the system, as another headmate within the system.
+2. (verb) To affect a headmate from inside the system.

 Parogenic-Specific